barayuda/CodeIgniter-CRUD-Model/README.md

 For sake of simplicity, we'll pretend to work on a model which interacts with a table containing blog posts.

-To install, simply copy the file as CRUD_Model.php to the application/core folder of your CodeIgniter installation.
+To install, simply copy the file as MY_Model.php to the application/core folder of your CodeIgniter installation.

 Then, instead of: